jotalanusse/arduino-bad-usb/README.md

 - [ ] Add number pad support.
 - [ ] Add support for the **PRINTSCREEN** key.
 - [ ] Add schematic design for the circuit.

+## Legal
+This project and all resources linked to it are provided for educational purposes only.
+I am not responsible for any damage that may occur to any or computer for the wrong usage of this project.

+Generally, scripts may execute commands on your device.
+As such, it is possible for a payload to damage your device.
+Scripts from this repository are provided AS-IS without warranty.